 NaHaiWriMo

 In October of 2010 I created National Haiku Writing Month, or NaHaiWriMo, named after November’s National Novel Writing Month (NaNoWriMo).
 The idea is to write at least one haiku a day during the month of February.
 Why February?
 It’s the shortest month of the year for the shortest genre of poetry!
 I have a NaHaiWriMo page on Facebook and also a NaHaiWriMo website.
-The Facebook site has since become a thriving community of more than 3,500 enthusiastic haiku writers around the world, and it has continued unabated through every month of the year, led by a guest prompter who provides a daily writing prompt.
+The Facebook site has since become a thriving community of around 4,000 enthusiastic haiku writers around the world, and it has continued unabated through every month of the year, led by a guest prompter who provides a daily writing prompt.
 So why not give NaHaiWriMo a try?
-And in case you’re wondering about the splendiferous “No-5-7-5” sign, check out the website to find why I have this as the symbol for NaHaiWriMo—look for the essay that explains the logo.
+And in case you’re wondering about the splendiferous “No-5-7-5” sign, check out the website to find out why I offer this as the symbol for NaHaiWriMo—look for the essay that explains the logo.